 Do you work with a strength and condition coach?
-Does he/she have specific vision en specific view on how strength and conditioning training of a combat athlete should be done?
+Does he/she have a specific vision en specific view on how strength and conditioning training of a combat athlete should be done?

 I don't have a specific coach for strength and conditioning.
-I have many great MMA-coaches that help me with feedback on what needs to be done to peak in camp and also what I should focus on when I'm not in camp.
+I have many great MMA coaches that help me with feedback on what needs to be done to peak in camp and also what I should focus on when I'm not in camp.

 Depending on what I'm focusing on (endurance, vo2max, strength, power output), the strength and conditioning session almost always has the following structure: